zack-shoylev/devsite/source/_posts/2013-12-19-postgresql-plus-wale-plus-cloudfiles-equals-awesome.markdown

 ```

 Before we go any further we need to create a container in Cloudfiles.
 You can
-easily do this from the `Web interface`_.
-Below it's be referred to as
+easily do this from the [Web interface](https://mycloud.rackspace.com/files).
-"container-name".
+Below it's referred to as "container-name".

 Now you'll want to edit ``/etc/postgresql/9.1/main/postgresql.conf`` on
 ``postgresql-leader`` and change the following values: